gear-foundation/academy/docs/01-getting-started/getting-started.md

     brew install cmake
     ```

 2. Install the tools required to build smart contracts in Rust.
-We’ll use `rustup` to get the Rust compiler ready:
+We'll use `rustup` to get the Rust compiler ready:

     ```
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

-    Let’s install a nightly version of the toolchain and a Wasm target with `rustup`:
+    Let's install a nightly version of the toolchain and a Wasm target with `rustup`:

     ```bash
     rustup toolchain add nightly